Managing threads in C/C++ applications with pool-day

 $ sudo cmake --install build

-Additional flags can be supplied as parameter to the build command as well, like BUILD_SAMPLES and ENABLE_LOGGING, to respectively build the sample applications and enable logging support in the library.
+Additional flags can be supplied as parameter to the build command as well, like BUILD_SAMPLES and ENABLE_LOGGING, to respectively build the library's sample applications and enable library logging support (specially useful for debugging purposes).

 Examples